Considerations in Skills-Based Hiring

 What Is Skills-Based Hiring?

 The Society for Human Resource Management (SHRM) defines skills-based hiring as “an approach that concentrates on a candidate’s practical skills and performance rather than formal qualifications.”
-Skills can include not only technical skills but also experience such as managing projects, problem solving, or implementing protocols.
-These workers are sometimes referred to as STARs (skilled through alternative routes), and they may possess military experience or alternative credentials to a four-year college degree.
+This can include technical skills and cognitive skills like interpersonal relationship-building, as well as experience such as managing projects, problem-solving, or implementing protocols.
+These workers are sometimes referred to as STARs (skilled through alternative routes), and they may have military experience or alternative credentials to a four-year college degree.

 As you expand your view of potential workers available to fill open positions, it is important to get “buy-in” from top administrators and department hiring managers.
 Help them understand the value of skills-based candidate evaluation rather than simply relying on formal education as a proxy for experience.

 Many staff positions are appropriate for a skills-based hiring approach.
-If you shift hiring practices, consider these issues:
+If you shift hiring practices, take these steps:

 Use Accurate Job Descriptions